 - In the Heading field, click the plus sign on the right and choose Author name.

-- In the Author name box, leave the Link setting to Yes and click Save to exit the Author name options box.
+- In the Author name box, choose how to display the author name.
+Leave the Link setting to No and click Save to exit the Author name settings box.

 - On the Style tab, in the Alignment field choose Left to left-align the text.